 I dig my summer suit out of storage, skip the tie and stroll over to this month’s meeting.
 It feels like a soft spring day as I walk to the appointed skyscraper.
 Sunny, 75, green trees, flowers.
 Not your typical October in Chicago.
 There’s so much going on in this city.
 Why would an investor go anywhere else?
 Tonight I’ll see three startups each make their pitch.
 The elevator takes me to the great food, drink, and conversation.

-Changing Patent Law
+Patent Law Changed

 CBS Foods, LLC